wavemaker/docs/learn/app-development/deployment/pr-flow.md

 ![Code Repository Settings](/learn/assets/pr-flow/code-repository-settings.png)

-4. Enable the **Pull Request** and provide the value for the **Pull Request Developer Branch Pattern** for creating the developer branch.
+4. Enable **Pull Request** and provide a value for **Pull Request Developer Branch Pattern** for creating a developer branch.
 For example, the default branch pattern is `dev-{EMAIL_PREFIX}-{TENANT_DOMAIN_NAME}/{REMOTE_BRANCH_NAME}`

 ![Enable PR Flow](/learn/assets/pr-flow/enable-pr-flow.png)

+Assuming that the [developer](#developer) makes changes in the project within WaveMaker studio after enabling PR Flow; a pull request is created to push those changes.

 ## Creating Pull Request

-The [Developer](#developer) creates a pull request for the local changes made in the project by pushing them to the development branch.
+[Developer](#developer) creates a pull request for local changes made in the project by pushing them to the development branch.

 1. Go to the project with changes and click **Push Changes** from the VCS drop-down menu.
-This creates a temporary developer branch with changes.
+This creates a temporary developer branch with project changes.

 ![Push Changes VCS](/learn/assets/pr-flow/push-changes-vcs.png)

-2. Add the Commit Message and click **Ok** to confirm.
+2. Add Commit Message and click **Ok** to confirm.

 ![Push Changes Dialog](/learn/assets/pr-flow/push-dialog-ok.png)